-No dental patient looks forward to a tooth extraction.
+No dental patient looks forward to tooth extraction.
 In fact, it’s one of the leading causes of dental anxiety for younger and older patients alike!
-But tooth extractions are extremely common, and chances are high that you’ll need to undergo at least one or two throughout your life.
+But tooth extractions are extremely common, and the chances are high that you’ll need to undergo at least one or two throughout your life.

 The good news is that tooth extractions are incredibly safe, and with the use of anesthesia and numbing agents, they can also be completely pain-free.
 Do you think you might need a tooth extraction?
 Don’t put it off any longer than you need to: if you wait too long, you may be causing even more damage to your teeth.
-Below, we’ve compiled some very good reasons not to avoid a tooth extraction!
+Below, we’ve compiled some excellent reasons not to avoid a tooth extraction!

 To stop tooth decay in its tracks

 If your tooth is starting to decay, your mouth becomes susceptible to infections and a buildup of harmful bacteria.
 That could result in developing an abscess, a pocket of pus that creates pain and discomfort such as:

 - Aches that radiate throughout your jawbone, ear, or neck